 That being said, insurance companies make more profits by denying as many coverage areas or claims as they’re able.
 Their bottom line is determined by avoiding paying out for damages, ones that are often covered by rights, according to their policies.

-Unfortunately, policyholders are not on a level playing field.
+Unfortunately, property owners are not on a level playing field.
 Insurance companies have teams of lawyers who know the system inside and out.
 They will often use loopholes, low-ball offers, and delaying tactics to get you to settle for an amount that is far less than your damages are worth.

 When to Fight Back Against a Claim Denial